This is my favourite time of year, when inspiration is fresh, and the curriculum choices are abundant.

 Bob Jones English 5

 I adore the Bob Jones English curriculum.
-I love how colourful the curriculum is, and it covers the many different types of writing (narrative essay, research report, poetry, etc.), as well as grammar.
+It is colourful and covers many different types of writing (narrative essay, research report, poetry, etc.), as well as grammar.

 Editor in Chief

-Editor in Chief is a newly added curriculum this year.
-My daughter doesn’t like editing her work.
-I thought I would try this curriculum out and see if she would enjoy editing someone else’s work.
+Editor in Chief is a new-to-us curriculum this year.
+Since my daughter doesn’t like editing her work, I thought I would try this curriculum out and see if she would enjoy editing someone else’s work.

 All About Spelling – Level 2